KWB-R/fakin/content/tool/zenodo/index.md

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["backup", "doi", "publication", "long-term-storage"]
+tags = ["backup", "doi", "publication", "long-term-storage", "repository"]

 # Project summary to display on homepage.
 summary = "Zenodo is a general-purpose open-access repository.
 It allows researchers to deposit data sets, research software, reports, and any other research related digital artifacts."